oicr-gsi/shesmu/language.md

 - `Import` _qname_`::{` _name1_ [`As` _name1P_]  [`,` _name2_ ...]`};`

-Perform mutltiple of the above access patterns at once.
+Perform multiple of the above access patterns at once.
 That is:

     Import std::string::{length As strlen, to_path};